Dismiss Modal

 Shannon Holt

-Shannon Holt, PharmD, BCPS, BCIDP, is the Clinical Pharmacy Manager and Antimicrobial Stewardship Coordinator for the WakeMed Health & Hospitals health system.
-She also serves as the Program Director of PGY2 Infectious Diseases Pharmacy Residency and Assistant Professor of Clinical Education for the UNC Eshelman School of Pharmacy.
-In addition, Shannon teaches didactic lectures within the Infectious Diseases elective.
+Shannon Holt, PharmD, BCIDP, is the Clinical Pharmacy Manager for the WakeMed Health & Hospitals health system.
+She also serves as an Assistant Professor of Clinical Education for the UNC Eshelman School of Pharmacy.
 Shannon is a graduate of the UNC Eshelman School of Pharmacy.
 After graduation, she completed a PGY-1 Pharmacy Residency at Duke University Hospital and a PGY2 Specialty Residency in Infectious Disease/Internal Medicine/Academia with Campbell University at Duke University Hospital.
-Her current research interests include antimicrobial stewardship and improving outcomes in patients with healthcare-associated infections.
-Shannon is also actively involved in several hospital committees, including Chair for the Antimicrobial Stewardship P&T sub-committee.
-She also is an active committee member within the American College of Clinical Pharmacy (ACCP) and the Society of Infectious Disease Pharmacists (SIDP).
+Her current research interests include antimicrobial stewardship, prevention of HACDI, and clinical informatics.
+Shannon is also actively involved in several hospital committees, including the P&T Committee, the Clinical Decision Support Committe, and the Heparin Taskforce.
+She also is an active committee member within the Society of Infectious Disease Pharmacists (SIDP).

 Email: sholt@wakemed.org.